 Read on to learn all about the things you should know when planning your Nusa Penida vacation, and be sure to read about the Best Things to do on Nusa Penida to help you plan your trip!

-- 13 Things to Know Before Visiting Nusa Penida Island
+- 13 Travel Tips for your Nusa Penida Island Tour

 - #1.
 The Roads are BAD

 - #2.
 You’ll Walk Up and Down so Many Stairs

 - #3.
 Bring Tennis Shoes

 - #5.
 You Drive on the Left Here

 - #6.
 Get Cash Before Leaving Bali